Contact Lenses: A First-Time Wearer's Guide

 Do you have more questions about wearing your contact lenses?

-For more information and FAQs about contacts, click here.
-To find an eye doctor in your area, click here.
-Be sure to use your VSP Individual Plan to schedule an eye exam with your doctor if you have concerns about your contact lenese.
+For more information and FAQs about contacts, read an additional article on contacts from VSP.
+Be sure to use your VSP Individual Vision Plan to schedule an eye exam with your doctor if you have concerns about your contact lenses.
 If you don’t have vision insurance, find out how VSP can help you save on your next eye exam or set of contact lenses.